Tim01010/picosrv/readme.md

     print(f"IP Address: {ip}")

     def callback(req: Request) -> str:
-        return response("hello world!")
+        return response("hello browser!")

     run_server(callback)
     ```
-    If you run this code and open the IP address in your browser you should see "hello world!" from the pico.
+    Running this code and opening the IP address in your browser should result in you seeing "hello browser!" from the pico in your browser.

 #### The Request Object
-The request object contains all the information the browser has sent to the pico:
+The request object contains information the browser has sent to the pico:
-+ `.method` is the [request method](https://developer.mozilla.org/docs/Web/HTTP/Methods), and will usually be `GET`
++ `.method` is the [request method](https://developer.mozilla.org/docs/Web/HTTP/Methods), it will usually be `GET`.

-+ `.path` is the path, with `1.2.3.4/a/b` the path will be `/a/b`
++ `.path` is the path, with `1.2.3.4/a/b` the path would be `/a/b`.

-+ `.parameters` are the parameters contained within the url as a dictionary
++ `.parameters` are the parameters contained within the url as a dictionary.

 + `.body` the request body.
 Only available with `POST` and `PUT` requests.

 ##### Example
-When opening `http://1.2.3.4/hello%20world/start?abc=def&numbers=123` the request object will look something like this:
+When opening `http://1.2.3.4/hello%20world/start?abc=def&numbers=123` the request object would look something like this:

 ```yaml
 path: "/hello world/start"